NSC Labor Division news Research/studies Worker health and wellness Worker Health and Wellness

 “With more workers retiring later in life, the demographics of the workplace are changing, and younger workers seem to be having the hardest time adjusting,” APA CEO Arthur C. Evans Jr. said in a press release.
 “At the same time, with increased remote work and the use of new technologies like AI, younger and older workers alike are facing a paradigm shift around where and how we work.

-“To remain competitive, employers should invest in strategies that support their workers’ well-being and mental health to help them navigate these new norms and evolving professional landscape.”
+“To remain competitive, employers should invest in strategies that support their workers’ well-being and mental health to help them navigate these new norms and an evolving professional landscape.”

 Post a comment to this article